 Summary document of the drivers of deforestation and forest degradation in Seima

-Policy briefs for the national REDD+ Readiness process on the REDD+ strategies trialled in Seima, with an assessment of their effectiveness at reducing the drivers of deforestation and forest degradation.
+Information briefs for the national REDD+ Readiness process on the REDD+ strategies trialled in Seima, with an assessment of their effectiveness at reducing the drivers of deforestation and forest degradation.

 Output 3.
 Development of system for monitoring biodiversity in the context of REDD+ implementation

-Policy brief on monitoring biodiversity co-benefits in the context of REDD+ implementation
+Information brief on monitoring biodiversity co-benefits in the context of REDD+ implementation

 Output 4.
 Validation of the Project Design and preparations for Verification